 Figure 2.2-3 Freezing Rain: Beautiful, Dangerous Photo Credit Dawn Nielson (2005).
-220 water vapor in the air coalesces, and rain is infrequent.

 The higher altitudes of the Cascade Range also affect the air's moisture content, causing most of it to fall out before it reaches the Columbia Basin to the east.
 The limited precipitation that does fall on the eastside amounts to only approximately 8 inches, and, with only 60 percent of the annual rain falling between November and March, it is spread more evenly over the year than on the west side.